How to set up your chart of accounts in Business Central

-In my general posting setups, the accounts are grouped, so I have my sales account first on the relevant purchase accounts next and my inventory accounts in the end.
+In my general posting setups, the accounts are grouped, so I have my sales account first, all the relevant purchase accounts as next and my inventory accounts in the end.

 So, if we make a sales journal line to a specific vendor, all these accounts will determine where the different amounts goes into.

-So, this posting setup is explained in other video and it’s of course very complex to maintain.
+So, the posting setup is explained in another video, and it’s of course very complex to maintain.

 Likewise on the VAT posting setup.

-Last field I want to show you on the G/L account card is the default deferral template and I haven’t setup any in here but there you can setup a deferral code saying you want to deferral this in three months or twelve months or whatever and if you post in a journal on an account that has deferral template code, one line in the account will split into the different periods of this deferral according to this template that you setup here.
+Last field I want to show you on the G/L account card is the default deferral template and I haven’t setup any in here but here you can setup a deferral code saying you want to deferral this in three months or twelve months or whatever, and if you post in a journal on an account that has a deferral template code, one line in the account would be split into the different periods of this deferral according to this template that you setup here.

-I can see I have 54 G/L entries and that was the one we saw on the background, of course.
-I can see all my item ledger entries coming from this specific posting, I can see here.
-There is a lot of consumption and there is one output, so this is the item impact that came from this posting.
+I can see I have 54 G/L entries and that was the one we saw on the background, of course I can see all my item ledger entries coming from this specific posting, I can see there’s a lot of consumption and there is one output, so this is the item impact that came from this posting.

-I can see value entries which is both direct cost and indirect cost, it’s output and consumption and it relates to my item ledger and my capacity ledger entries and the last I could see here is my capacity ledger entries here that is made from my production.
+I can see value entries which is both direct cost and indirect cost, it’s an output and consumption and it relates to my item ledger and my capacity ledger entries, and the last I see here is my capacity ledger entries, that’s made from my production.